andreabc/deep-learning/README.md

 ## Deep Learning
-A collection of side projects where I plan to explore deep learning; including natural language processing and image classification/detection.
+A collection of side projects where I plan to further explore deep learning.